nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 - [Worker clients are now supported.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
 - [All config and replicant schemas may now be authored in JSON Schema Draft 04, Draft 07, Draft 2019-09, or Draft 2020-12](#all-config-and-replicant-schemas-may-now-be-authored-in-json-schema-draft-04-draft-07-draft-2019-09-or-draft-2020-12)

-### NodeCG no longer ships a built/compiled version of itself
+### NodeCG no longer commits build outputs to the repository

 To help make the repository cleaner, we no longer commit a built version of NodeCG to it.
-As such, users cloning NodeCG must build it using `npm run build` every time they update NodeCG (running `npm install` after each update is also required).
-This is done automatically when using `nodecg setup`.
+However, pre-built distributions are available from [npm](https://www.npmjs.com/package/nodecg) and [GitHub releases](https://github.com/nodecg/nodecg/releases).
+These pre-builds can be easily installed via [nodecg-cli](https://github.com/nodecg/nodecg-cli).

 ### Rewrote the entire core in TypeScript